deeplook/pydata_berlin2016_materials/README.rst

 Fang Xu, Connecting Keywords to Knowledge Base Using Search Keywords and Wikidata

 Dr. Markus Abel, Python Learns to Control Complex Systems

+Angelos Kapsimanis, The Simple Leads To The Spectacular (Cancelled)

 Tutorials